-In my last article on lash growth serums, I mentioned a few lawsuits against the makers of different lash serums because of negative side effects consumers weren’t aware of.
-While I hope people are able to get some damages for the impact that these have had, this is a major flaw in the regulation of things like cosmetics and supplements — there isn’t much required to inform us about potential side effects or anything that supplements could interact with.
+In my last article on lash growth serums, I mentioned a few lawsuits against the makers of different lash serums because of negative side effects that consumers weren’t aware of.
+While I hope people are able to recover damages for the impact that these have had, this is a major flaw in the regulation of things like cosmetics and supplements.
+Companies don’t have to warn us about potential side effects or the medications their supplements could interact with.

 Why is supplement regulation so challenging?